HIST 1777 — Disasters and History

 This history seminar provides graduate students with an advanced introduction in the historical study of modern technology.
-Focusing on three main themes – materiality, identity and social order – the course probes the place of technology in the project of modernity.
+Focusing on three main themes – materiality, identity, and social order – the course probes the place of technology in the project of modernity.
 Recent offerings have concentrated on the “technological self” as a focal point for these themes.

 CURRENT GRADUATE SUPERVISION

-Nathan Harron (dissertation committee)
+Nathan Harron (committee member)

-Vennila Rajaguru (dissertation committee)
+Vennila Rajaguru (committee member)